dsohk/rancher-devsecops-workshop/docs/part-1.md

 Welcome to SUSE Rancher DevSecOps Hands-on Lab on AWS Lightsail ...
 This script will help you to provision VMs on AWS Lightsail to get started to run your lab exercise.
+By default, this script will install Rancher for you after VM is up.

+usage: ./startlab.sh [options]
-NOTE: You have opted-in to deploy Rancher after your VM on AWS is up.
+-s    | --skip-rancher              Skip deploying Rancher after VM is up.
+-h    | --help                      Brings up this menu

 Select Your Preferred AWS Environment to run your lab:
 1) Tokyo      3) Singapore  5) Mumbai
 2) Seoul      4) Sydney	    6) Quit
 ```

-Choose the region closiest to you to continue the lab setup.
+Choose the region closiest to you to continue your lab setup.
 The script will then
 1) provision VMs on your AWS account with region you picked,
 2) configure firewall rules of these VMs,
-3) download AWS SSH keypair to your local folder to access to these VMs,
+3) download AWS SSH keypair to your local folder to access to these VMs, and
-4) setup shortcut files for you to access to the lab environment.
+4) create shortcut files for you to access to the VMs in your lab environment.

 When the script has finished, you will see a table of VMs with IP addresses, the Rancher instance URL, and other useful files created in your local folder.
 For example, this is the extract of my output after running the startlab script.
 Obviously, the IP addresses listed will be different from yours.